reverentgeek/okta.github.io/_source/_posts/2019-08-02-build-a-simple-crud-app-with-aspnetcore-mysql-and-twilio.md

 ## Add SMS Functionality to your ASP.NET Application with Twilio

-When you [created your Twilio account](https://www.twilio.com/try-twilio) it walked you through the process of setting up your first phone number.
+When you [created your Twilio account](https://www.twilio.com/try-twilio), it walked you through the process of setting up your first phone number.
 If when prompted you selected that you wanted to send and receive SMS messages with your phone number, it can be used in this article.
-If not you'll need to add a new phone number.
+If not, you'll need to add a new phone number.

-Once your new phone number is setup go to the *All Services* menu and select *Phone Numbers*.
+Once your new phone number is setup go to the **All Services** menu and select **Phone Numbers**.
 Click on the phone number you just created in the list.

 Now that we're looking at the details for this new phone number, we want to modify the webhook settings for when a message comes in.
 Change the action to `HTTP POST` and then we're going to set the webhook URL to the `Sms` action of the `Tasks` controller.
 You're going to want to use the public URL for your MVC app so that Twilio can access it (replace "{yourPublicUrl}" with your actual public URL):